What is it? A horror exploration game where you use echolocation to find your way.

 Link Official site

 In Perception, you play a blind character using a Daredevil-ish echolocation ability to explore a haunted Massachusetts house.
 Rather than using this skill to throw fridges at goons in corridors a la Matt Murdock, though, you instead use these momentary glimpses of the surrounding environment to maneuver through the dark.
-It seems like an effective horror device at first, and it's based on , but there's not much more to Perception than wandering through the pitch black while a spooky story about the house's previous residents happens around you.
+It seems like an effective horror device at first, and it's based on a real methodology, but there's not much more to Perception than wandering through the pitch black while a spooky story about the house's previous residents happens around you.

 Cassie has come to this place alone, after seeing the house in visions and intensively researching its location.
 You use Cassie's cane to hit surfaces in each room, which gives you a brief but useful snapshot of the furniture and walls around you.
 Unfortunately for Cassie, the house's layout changes over the course of the game, as the timeframe shifts between the stories of previous residents, ranging from the recent past to several centuries ago.
 The other thing you have to worry about is a 'presence', which is basically a ghost that stalks the nearby area and kills you if you make too much noise.